brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## ![7](../img/7b.png) Test the REST API
-Its important to be able to test our services and the return documents.
-In this section we will create a small HTTP app similiar to POSTMAN.
+It is important to be able to test our services and view the return documents.
+In this section, we will create a small HTTP app similar to POSTMAN.
 We will call our application "Postrapper."
-We do this because most modern office sites often have security policies in place that block ports or require access to https via a broswer proxy.
-Its simple to create an application that uses https through the browser and its a great learning opportunity for the use of a REST based API.
+We do this because most modern office sites often have security policies in place that block ports or require access to https via a browser proxy.
+It's simple to create an application that uses https through the browser and its a great learning opportunity for the use of a REST based API.

-It is quite simple to create a fetch request that passes in a json document as an argument to a POST method of an HTTP request.
-The sntax is below.
+It is quite simple to create a fetch request that passes in a JSON document as an argument to a POST method of an HTTP request.
+The syntax is below.

 ```js
         const response = await fetch(webhook_url, {